longcui/demo/README.md

 - Since `spring-boot-maven-plugin` configuration executable is used. this app could be run by `./demo-0.0.1-SNAPTSHOT.jar` instead of `java -jar`
     - When transferred the file to Ubuntu, the file is in `rw-`, run `chmod +x demo ...`
-    - Run `nohup demo` to be no hangup app(run in background even after Shell closes)
+    - Run `nohup demo ...` to be no hangup app(run in background even after Shell closes)